 This is the catchy follow-up to the list: The book identified, “The problem is that people tend to relate these traits to the Love of God, but how does God’s love manifest itself?
 Through the love of man.” (p.124, “Adultery” by Paulo Coelho)

 That being said, here is a simple list of values every relationship should own.
-While there are no perfect relationship, love defies all imperfections.
+While there is no perfect relationship, love defies all imperfections.
 And these values compose the energy it exudes.
-If one of these is actually dull in color (meaning absent or lacks fulfillment) then love just isn’t possible to be called so.
+If one of these is actually dull in colour (meaning absent or lacks fulfilment) then love just isn’t possible to be called so.
 Balance each and harmony will come about.
 And this also goes for a more personal note.